acktreptow/live-music-locator/README.md

 ## Project Overview

-The goal of this project was to create a non-scrolling homepage that used video as its background. and music was the perfect medium to gain this experience.

-The non-scrolling homepage uses CSS properties like flexbox, position relative/absolute and JS on the hamburger menu to create the modern UX experience these layouts are known for.
+The goal of this project was to create a non-scrolling homepage that used video as its background.
+I achieved this via CSS properties like flexbox and position relative/absolute.
+JavaScript was also applied to the hamburger menu to create the modern UX these layouts are known for.

-It was however the video background that made this project particularly rewarding to complete, as I got to utilize my video production skills to bring my vision to the viewport.

-I wanted a montage of four-second clips that showcased musicians from different genres, different types of venues, and have specific video effects depending on the clip.
-Obviously, something with these exact specifications doesn't exist, so I edited the video myself using the Premiere Pro skills I developed at my previous job as a video producer.
+LML was also a personally rewarding project to complete, as I got to utilize my video production skills to create my vision.
+I wanted a montage of four-second clips that showcased musicians from different genres in different types of venues.
+Obviously, video with these exact specifications doesn't exist, so I edited the video myself using the Premiere Pro skills I developed at my previous job as a video producer.

 I also de-saturated the video and coded the CSS in a way that the user could easily add their own color as an overlay to suit their tastes.
 I personally went for a warmer white balance that gives the background a more natural 'pop', but doesn't make the white text ineligible.